-Chicken & potatoes baked with a yummy Italian sauce, topped with melted cheese.
-Super fast to prepare, dinner in a single pan – comfort food central!
+Chicken & potatoes baked with a tasty Italian sauce, topped with melted cheese.
+This Baked Italian Chicken with Potatoes and Cherry Tomatoes is a one pot dinner that’s fast to prepare.
+Comfort food central!

 We completely bypassed Autumn here in Sydney.
 One week ago, I was still in short and thongs, splashing around in the surf with Dozer, just as I was back in December.
 But now, it’s freezing.